 In flowering plants, male reproductive cells called pollen are created and stored on the anther.
 The female reproductive cells are created and stored in the ovary.
 When pollen touches the stigma, it falls through a tube and into the ovary.
 Here, it combines with female reproductive cells which begin to grow into seeds.

 Mendel controlled breeding by separating the male and female parts of the flowers so they couldn't reproduce on their own.
 Next, he used a small brush to move pollen between plants.

 Lastly, pea plants had a number of visible traits, called phenotypes, that were easy to identify.
 The inner pea color, for example, could be either green or yellow.

 At first glance, pea plants might seem to have very little in common with animals or human beings.
-A closer look into the inside of the cell, however, will show you that the way that genes and chromosomes work are extremely similar in all living things.
-The same rules that determine how traits like pea color are passed down from parent to offspring also determine how traits like freckled or dimples are passed down in humans.
+A closer look into the inside of the cell, however, will show you that the way that genes and chromosomes work is extremely similar in all living things.
+The same rules that determine how traits like pea color are passed down from parent to offspring also determine how traits like freckles or dimples are passed down in humans.